rjdudley/CodeLabs-IoTDev/Module3-IntroAzureIoT-WindowsIoTCore/README.md

 1. Press **F5** to run and deploy the app to the device.

 	The information being sent can be monitored using the Device Explorer application.
-Run the application and go to the **Data** tab and select the name of the device you want to monitor (_myRaspberryDevice_ in your case), then click  **Monitor**
+Run the application and go to the **Data** tab and select the name of the device you want to monitor (_myRaspberryDevice_ in your case), then click  **Monitor**.

 	![Monitoring messages sent](Images/monitoring-messages-sent.png?raw=true "Monitoring messages sent")

 	_Monitoring messages sent_

+    **Note**: If you navigate back to your IoT Hub blade in the Azure Portal, it may take a couple minutes before the message count is updated to reflect the device activity under **Usage**.

 <a name="Exercise3"></a>
 ### Exercise 3: Consuming the IoT Hub data from a Website ###